Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 "God Almighty controls the economy of America, and God controls your income!
 Your source is God, not the United States government. ...
 When you give to God, He controls your income.
 There is no such thing as fixed income in the Kingdom of God.
 Your income is controlled by your giving."
 Believing or not believing in these principles is one's choice, and if you make the wrong choice, you've clearly sided with Satan and will be cursed financially: "The difference between living a life of prosperity and a life of poverty is a matter of choice. ...
 Tithing is a choice.
 If you choose to not tithe, you will be living under a financial curse."

-Unfortunately, most of the church's knowledge of tithing extends to a few out of context verses dragged out to make the preacher’s case that tithing is biblically required - Malachi 3:8 is a prime example.
-Few have done an in-depth study of the subject.
-But isn't that par for the course in today's church?
+While the prosperity doctrine preachers take it to dizzying heights, most of the church's knowledge of tithing extends to a few out of context verses dragged out to make their case that tithing is biblically required - Malachi 3:8 is a prime example.
+Few have done an in-depth study of the subject, but isn't that par for the course in today's church?
 Anyway, for those who do care what the Bible actually says about tithing, here is a detailed article.
 Tithing

 False Prophecy - The Four 'Blood Moons'.